Kapendev/parin/TOUR.md

 void dprintln(A...)(A args);
 /// Returns the contents of the overlay text buffer.
 IStr dprintBuffer();
+/// Sets the font of the overlay text. void setDprintFont(FontId value);
 /// Sets the position of the overlay text. void setDprintPosition(Vec2 value);
 /// Sets the drawing options for the overlay text.